behzadh/FacebookMarketplaceRecommendationRankingSystem/README.md

         def forward(self, x):
             return self.layers(x)
     ```
-    This model has reached an accurancy of 74% which is a very good result for this dataset. the accuracy for the training
+    This model has reached an accuracy of 74%, which is a very good result for this dataset. the accuracy of the training
-    sample reached 84% and no overfitting occured within the 5 epochs.
+    sample reached 84%, and no overfitting occurred within the five epochs.

     <img src="https://github.com/behzadh/Facebook_Marketplace_RRS/blob/main/plots/text_tensorboard.png" width="600">
     <br />
     <img src="https://github.com/behzadh/Facebook_Marketplace_RRS/blob/main/plots/text_loss.png" width="298">
     <img src="https://github.com/behzadh/Facebook_Marketplace_RRS/blob/main/plots/text_accuracy.png" width="300">

-## Creating a Combined Model
+## Combined Model

-> Once we have the Vision and Text models we can combined them together by concating their last layers.
+> Once we have the Vision and Text models, we can combine them by concating their last layers.

 - PyTorch Dataset:
-    - Same as the Image and Text Dataset we create a dataset to include both inforamaton.
+    - Same as the Image and Text Dataset we create a dataset to include both pieces of information.
 This PyTorch dataset
-    will includ an embanding and an image tensors as features and the category of products as target.
+    will include embedding and image tensors as features and the category of products as the target.

 - Combine the two models: